websense/SoftwareSkillsModules/workinginteams.md

 #### Class Activity

-1. **Ice breaker:**  Identify a partner from your project groups.
+**Ice breaker:**  Identify a partner from your project groups.
 In pairs, introduce yourself to your partner (3 minutes each).
 Next, in your project groups, each person introduces their partner to the rest of the team.

-3. **Personal SWOT analysis:**
+**Personal SWOT analysis:**
 Identify strengths, weaknesses, opportunities and threats for yourself coming in to this project unit.
 Remember the left hand side of the SWOT!
-You each bring valuable expertise from your previous degrees, work and other experiences.
+Consider the comments from other students presented in the You each bring valuable expertise from your previous degrees, work and other experiences.
 (15 minutes)

 #### Module Assignment
 Teamwork is assessed through the Personal Reflections in each of the three deliverables for this unit.